SihanCai/BobSquad/ReadMe.md

 ## Content for the Website

 Ultimately the main source of information for this map has come from Bob Hansman and he is probably going to be the easiest source of information for new content in the future.
 However, anything that is relavent and accurate information about the systemic discrimination towards black people throughout the history of St. Louis can definitely be added to this website.
+It is also important that any photos, videos, and other content that is not from Bob Hansman is free from copyright and cited correctly.

 ### Photos: